yennanliu/Kaggle.com_mini_project/creditcardfraud/README.md

    [[90  10]
    [ 10 90]]
   # The x-asis means "true group" ; while y-axis means "predict group"
-  # i.e. [90  10] means 90 is in group 0 and predicted as group 0 ; 10 is in group 1 and predicted as group 0
+  # i.e. [90  10] means 90 count of data is in group 0 and predicted as group 0 ; 10 count of data is in group 1 and predicted as group 0
-  # i.e. [10  90] means 10 is in group 0 and predicted as group 1 ; 90 is in group 1 and predicted as group 1
+  # i.e. [10  90] means 10 count of data is in group 0 and predicted as group 1 ; 90 count of data is in group 1 and predicted as group 1
   # So, we can SAY : over all 200 (90+10+10+90) data sample,
   # 90+90 = 180 data is predicted accurately
   # 10 of [90  10] data is predicted wrongly as group 1